The mission of Laughlin Children’s Center is to empower children with the skills they need to be successful in life.

 - Occupational therapy.

-- Founded in 1956, Laughlin Children’s Center continues to provides clinical and educational support services to children from preschool through high school.
+- Founded in 1956, Laughlin Children’s Center continues to provide clinical and educational support services to children from preschool through high school.

 - Laughlin Children’s Center is the successor to the Sewickley Fresh Air Home which was founded in 1897 by Mary and Alexander Laughlin